faridcher/ml-course/README.md

 12. Anomaly detection, supervised learning
 13. Recommender systems, Collaborative filtering
 14. Large scale machine learning, stochastic and mini-batch gradient descent, online learning, map reduce

-If you like the project simply star it.